JamesPNacino/LSTM_Stock_Price_Prediction_App/README.md

 # LSTM_Stock_Price_Prediction_App
 This Flask web application leverages an ensemble of LSTM neural networks to predict short-term stock price movements.
 It also serves as my capstone project for the Master of Science in Data Analytics program at Western Governors University.
-The LSTM model was trained

 Using a neural network model like a LSTM to predict stock price movements I was able to deliver accurate forecasts based on historical stock price data and technical indicators like RSI, MACD, and MFI. **My model is able to predict future short-term stock price movements significantly more accurate than guessing.**